vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

   }
   ```

+Note that where possible, we would prefer to use `useSWR` and `useSWRMutation` from `swr` to handle queries and mutations.
+Please check the SWR documentation and some sample code, such as `apps/admin-portal/src/lib/auth.ts`, for more details.

 ## Style guide

 Please set up ESLint and Prettier in your code editor.
 If you are using VSCode, install these extensions: